linkcd/blog-hexo/source/_posts/Data-Integrity-and-Lineage-by-using-DLT-Part-3.md

 # Data Lineage Service - an open source application to get you started
 We want to address above challenges, and help everyone to gain benefits of data integrity and lineage.
 Therefore, we have built "**Data Lineage Service**" application.
-Developer and companies can apply this technology without deep understanding of IOTA and MAM protocol.
+Developers and companies can apply this technology without deep understanding of IOTA and MAM protocol.
 It can be used either as a standalone application, or a microservice that integrates with existing systems.

 The key functions are:
 - Wrapped IOTA MAM protocol to well-known HTTP(s) protocol as standard Restful API, with swagger definition.
 Developers do not need to worry about MAM protocol and it technical details, but focus on the normal data pipeline.